 Ljubljana airport – Ljubljana city (fixed prices)

-Payments can be done via cash or credit card (Visa, AMEX, Mastercard), direct to the driver.
+Payments can be done via cash or credit card (Visa, AMEX, Mastercard), directly to the driver.
 Your driver will be meeting you in the arrival hall at the airport.

 It is very easy to get around in Ljubljana.
 As the city center is relatively small, you can simply walk or rent a bike.
 To get to other parts of Ljubljana you should use public transportation like city bus system or a taxi.TRAIN STATION

 The Ljubljana central train station (in Slovenian: Zelezniska postaja) is situated in the middle of the city, cca 10 minutes walk to the old town.
 To get to the city center from the station or vice versa take Miklosiceva street as it connects them directly.
 In the entrance building the ticket offices and some cafes and shops can be found.
 There are also a rent a car office, a car parking lot and luggage storage facilities.
 Hint: If possible, buy your ticket at the train station before entering the train as it is usually more expensive if you buy it from the conductor (+ 2,5 EUR).
 No matter the distance and destination there is an extra cost of 3,40 EUR if you are travelling by bike.
 Information about train delays are published on the web site of Slovenian Railways.BUS STATION

 The main bus station of Ljubljana is located in front of the main train station building.
 From here bus lines connect Ljubljana to all parts of Slovenia.It hosts ticket and information offices, a tobacco shop and a small cafe with some croissants.You can buy your bus ticket at the bus station or directly from the driver on the bus.